Everything to know about the Edinburgh Festival Fringe

 What is the Edinburgh Festival Fringe?

 The Edinburgh Festival Fringe – often shortened to Edinburgh Fringe, or simply the Fringe – is the world’s biggest arts festival.
 It attracts hundreds of thousands of punters every year, who between them purchase millions of tickets.
-In 2024, there were just shy of 4,000 shows running as part of the official programme, spanning circus, comedy, dance, theatre and more.
+The 2025 festival runs from 1-25 August, with almost 4,000 shows offered as part of the official programme, spanning circus, comedy, dance, theatre, and more.

 The Edinburgh Festival Fringe Society is a registered charity and the main body behind the Fringe, the month-long run of which coincides with several other arts festivals too: the Edinburgh International Festival (EIF), the Edinburgh Art Festival, the Edinburgh International Book Festival, and the Edinburgh International Film Festival.